devmaker.net

 api_encryption_key: "base64stuffhere..."

-Here is the translation: The before_script hook writes the file in the job container.
+The before_script hook writes the file inside the job container.
 Clean separation, no credentials in the repo.

-Here is the translation: The parallel:matrix trick is worth its weight in gold.
-Instead of defining a separate job for each device, the whole thing runs parameterized.
+The parallel:matrix trick is worth its weight in gold.
+Instead of defining a separate job per device, the whole thing runs parameterized.
 New device?
-Simply add the config entry in the matrix – done.
+Just add the config entry to the matrix – done.

-Here is the translation: Compiling ESPHome firmware can take anywhere from 5 to 10 minutes per device the first time, because PlatformIO pulls the toolchain and all dependencies.
-With GitLab caching, this can be massively accelerated:
+Compiling ESPHome firmware can easily take 5–10 minutes per device the first time, because PlatformIO pulls the toolchain and all dependencies.
+GitLab caching speeds this up massively:

 build: